silentorb/marloth-story/workbench/twold/twold-workbench.md

   * Throughout these points is a reoccurring theme of light and darkness
   * The villains hide the truth and sell lies
   * The heroes debunk the lies and reveal the truth
+* Survival
+  * Few mechanics illuminate dependence as well as an indefinite threat to one's survival
+  * Survival illuminates people's hearts

 ## Dependence